GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 ### Prototyping

-The prototyping section of our `app.js` code is where the majority of our logic takes place.
+The prototyping section of the `app.js` code is where the majority of our application logic takes place.
 This is where we'll define how fireworks and particles are created, updated, and eventually destroyed.
 We'll use the great number of configuration settings we defined at the top of the `app.js` file, along with elapsed time (in the form of `ticks` or loops of our animation), to determine what should be changed.
-This will be a fairly extensive section, so we'll break it up into individual function definitions to make it easier to digest.
+This will be a fairly extensive section, so we'll break it up into functinal sections to make it easier to digest.

 As the name of this section indicates, we'll be using the tried-and-true [`prototyping`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype) technique to create our critical `Firework` and `Particle` objects.
 This allows us to track individual instances of these elements easily, while also assigning each instance a unique set of properties that will affect its behavior.